bingobongo/server-backup/README.md

 5. Create the directories that will be used for the backup rotation purpose on Strongspace; they must all be in that same Strongspace Space.

 6. Test the script and check that it runs okay.
-    Use option `v` to display the messages instead of writing them to the log file `~/backup/backup.log`.
+    Use option `v` (`--verbose`) to display the messages instead of writing them to the log file `~/backup/backup.log`.
+Besides, verbose mode also turns off email notification.
-    With option `y` the backup is stored only locally without any synchronization with Strongspace.
+    With option `l` (`--localonly`) the backup is stored only locally without any synchronization with Strongspace.
-    Option `L` resets the log file before writing to it and `D` deletes backups of unlisted databases, directories and files; i.e.
+    Option `L` (`--resetlog`) empties the log file before writing to it and `U` (`--deleteunlisted`) deletes backups of unlisted databases, directories and files; i.e.

+        % ~/backup/backup.sh -lvLU
+    or more readable

-        % ~/backup/backup.sh -vyLD
+        % ~/backup/backup.sh --localonly --verbose --resetlog --unlisted

 7. Finally add it as a cronjob.
     - On a Joyent **SmartMachine Standard** use `crontab` with option `e` while logged in as root to schedule a backup.